Quantized thermal and spin transports of dirty planar topological superconductors: Introduction

 \subsection{Organization}

 We now outline the organization principle of the rest of the paper.
-Sec.~\ref{sec:ppip} is devoted to the discussion on the TRS breaking $p+ip$ superconductor (class D), and its hallmark half-quantized thermal Hall conductivity in the clean and dirty systems.
+Section~\ref{sec:ppip} is devoted to the discussion on the TRS breaking $p+ip$ superconductor (class D), and its hallmark half-quantized thermal Hall conductivity in the clean and dirty systems.
 Finite temperature thermal and zero temperature spin Hall conductivities of a class C spin-singlet $d+id$ paired state (both clean and disordered) are discussed in Sec.~\ref{sec:dpid}.
-Topological responses of class DIII $p \pm ip$ paired state in terms of quantized longitudinal thermal conductance in both clean and dirty systems are presented in Sec.~\ref{sec:ppmip}.
+Topological responses of class DIII $p \pm ip$ paired state in terms of quantized longitudinal thermal conductance in both clean and dirty systems are given in Sec.~\ref{sec:ppmip}.
 Concluding remarks and material pertinence of our study are promoted in Sec.~\ref{sec:conclusions}.
+Additional technical details of the scattering matrix formalism are presented in the Appendix.